itspangler/vanderbiltWebWorkshop/05_WRAP.md

 ### GitHub Pages + Jekyll

-If all you need is a simple landing page, you can follow the instructions on the Pages tab of GitHub's settings to render a simple [Markdown](https://www.markdownguide.org/getting-started/) file as a static site.
-[Learn more here](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/adding-a-theme-to-your-github-pages-site-using-jekyll).
+This guide was built using GitHub Pages and [Jekyll](https://jekyllrb.com/), a static site generator.
+Static site generators parse plain text files---often [Markdown](https://www.markdownguide.org/getting-started/) files, which are a bit more human readable and intuitive than HTML---as fully rendered HTML.
+This removes the need for you to fuss around with raw HTML and CSS.
+Thankfully, GitHub Pages integrates automatically with Jekyll, making it relatively easy to spin up a site like the one you're reading.

+In addition to this one, GitHub Pages supports [twelve other themes](https://pages.github.com/themes/) out of the box.
+If you want to create your site using a Jekyll theme instead of Bootstrap, you can follow the [instructions on GitHub for getting started with GitHub Pages and Jekyll](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/about-github-pages-and-jekyll).
+You could even try [cloning this repo](https://github.com/itspangler/vanderbiltWebWorkshop), publishing it via GitHub Pages, and then remixing the content to suit your needs.
+Themes are set in the `_config.yml` file.

+Note that Jekyll is not officially supported for Windows.

 ### WordPress, Wix, and SquareSpace

-Where the GitHub model is free, you'll need to pay a monthly rate for each of these options.
+Where the GitHub Pages model is free, you'll need to pay a monthly rate for something like WordPress, Wix, or SquareSpace.
 They each have their pros and cons.

 WordPress is the cheapest and most popular---something like 40% of the web is built on WordPress---but it's also a regular victim of security breaches and data leaks.